 Option # 1: Shared Virtual Machine

-In this option all agencies share a single Virtual Machine (VM) to perform testing.
+In this option, all agencies share a single Virtual Machine (VM) to perform testing.
 The main benefit of this approach is the test environment is totally self-contained which allows all traffic to stay within a single virtual machine instance.
 In the event problems occur with interoperability testing, having it all on one machine can eliminate networking issues from the equation.
 However, the main issue with option #1 is it may be difficult to convince the participating agencies that other agencies would have access (at the admin level) to machines containing their intellectual property.
-Additionally it may be difficult to have the involved agencies agree on a single cloud provider.
+Additionally, it may be difficult to have the involved agencies agree on a single cloud provider.
 Due to these reasons, option #1 was not viable for the evaluated test, thought it might be for some tests.
 Figure 1 depicts option #1.